Rustic Garden Projects

 A rustic garden chair that can be used either as seating, or to plant a tumbling Clematis under is a charming and delightful project.
 Use an old metal chair to plant succulent plants into as a unique accent.

-Build a potting bench to place in a convenient shady spot so you have a place to transplant some seedlings, or even propagate some perennials, or simply to display some vintage watering cans add country charm to your garden.
+Build a potting bench to place in a convenient shady spot so you have a place to transplant some seedlings, or even propagate some perennials, or simply to display some vintage watering cans and add country charm to your garden.

 What is your next rustic garden project?